ALEHACKsp/EasyVMT/README.md

 # EasyVMT
 A safe header only easy to use VMT hooking class.

+Note from 1.6.2023 - Changes are going to be made and this is going to be improved soon.

 - Bypasses all detections from this project: https://github.com/altoid29/NoVMT

 Example usage: